17 Mind-Blowing Facts About the Macy’s Thanksgiving Parade

 It all started with Santa…

 On Thanksgiving day 1924, hundreds of Macy’s department store employees came together to celebrate one of America’s most treasured holidays: Christmas.
 Yes, the famous Macy’s Thanksgiving Parade officially began as the Macy’s Christmas Parade—and that’s not even close to being the most unusual change in the beloved procession’s 92-year history.
 Read on for the bizarre story of power-walking elephants, balloon bounty hunters, the poor souls who have to wash all 4,000 costumes every year, and more fascinating facts about the Macy’s Thanksgiving Parade.
+This year, try making the best Thanksgiving dish for your zodiac sign.

 The original Macy’s day parade was six miles long

 Beginning at 145th street in upper Manhattan and ending at the Macy’s flagship store on 34th street, the 111-block parade took several hours to complete.
 At the time, this was only possible by hitching horses to the parade floats and relying on them to drag the festivities halfway down the island.
 (The cleanup must’ve been a nightmare.)
-After the parade, visit one of these chain restaurants that are always open on Thanksgiving.
+After the parade, visit one of these chain restaurants that are open on Thanksgiving.

 For three years, tigers roamed the streets